qdrant/quaterion/docs/source/tutorials/head_layers_skip_connection.rst

 However, this does not solve the problem of the head layer itself.
 When randomly initialized, it destroys the useful signal that is coming from the main encoder.

-This leads to overfitting on the training dataset and the inability to effectively tune the parameters of the basic model.
+This may lead to several problems such as overfitting on the training dataset, being stuck in a local minimum, and unstable loss values among others, failing to effectively tune the parameters of the base model.

 One possible solution to these problems is to use the `Skip-Connection <https://quaterion-models.qdrant.tech/quaterion_models.heads.skip_connection_head.html#module-quaterion_models.heads.skip_connection_head>`_ architecture of the final layer.